-Healthy calcium levels are essential for our bodies to function properly.
-PTH may need to be measured:
+Healthy calcium levels are essential for your body to function properly.
+Your doctor may need to measure PTH if:

-- if your blood calcium test comes back abnormal
+- your blood calcium test comes back abnormal

-- to figure out the cause of too much or too little calcium in the blood
+- they need to figure out the cause of too much or too little calcium in your blood

-Too much calcium could be a sign of hyperparathyroidism—a condition caused by overactive parathyroid glands, i.e., glands that produce too much PTH.
-Excess calcium in the blood can lead to kidney stones, osteoporosis, and osteomalacia (a bone-weakening disease like osteoporosis).
+Too much calcium could be a sign of hyperparathyroidism.
+This is a condition caused by overactive parathyroid glands that produce too much PTH.
+Excess calcium in the blood can lead to kidney stones, irregular heartbeats, and brain abnormalities.

-Too little calcium could be a sign of hypoparathyroidism—a condition caused by underactive parathyroid glands, i.e., glands that are not producing enough PTH.
-Too little calcium in the blood could lead to muscle spasms, heart rhythm disturbances, and tetany (overstimulated nerves).
+Too little calcium could be a sign of hypoparathyroidism.
+This is a condition caused by underactive parathyroid glands that aren’t producing enough PTH.
+Not enough calcium in the blood could lead to:

 - monitor the effectiveness of treatment in parathyroid-related issues

-- determine the cause of low phosphorus levels in the blood
+- determine the cause of low phosphorus levels in your blood

-- determine why a patient’s severe osteoporosis is not responding to treatment
+- determine why severe osteoporosis isn’t responding to treatment

 - monitor chronic conditions, such as kidney disease

-Your doctor will take blood from a vein, usually from the inner elbow or back of the hand.
-First, your doctor will sterilize the area with an antiseptic.
-Then, he or she will wrap a plastic band around your arm to apply pressure and to help the veins swell with blood.
+Your healthcare provider first sterilizes the area with an antiseptic.
+Then they wrap a plastic band around your arm to apply pressure and to help your veins swell with blood.

-Some individuals experience only slight pain from the needle prick, while others may feel moderate pain, especially if the vein is difficult to locate.
-It is common for the spot to throb after the procedure.
+It’s common for the spot to throb after the procedure.
 Some bleeding is also common, as the needle will break the skin.
-For most people, bleeding is slight and will not cause any issues.
+For most people, bleeding is slight and won’t cause any issues.

-For infants or young children, the testing process may be different.
-The doctor may instead make a small cut to allow blood to come to the surface.
-A test strip or slide will then be used to collect a small sample of blood.
-The area will be cleaned and bandaged, if necessary.
+The testing process may be different for infants and young children.
+The healthcare provider may make a small cut to allow blood to come to the surface.
+They use a test strip or slide to collect a small sample of blood, and then clean and bandage the area if necessary.

 - an autoimmune disorder

-- cancers originating from another part of the body that have spread to the bones
+- cancer originating from another part of the body has spread to the bones

-- excess calcium has been ingested over a long period of time (from milk or certain antacids)
+- ingestion of excess calcium over a long period of time (from milk or certain antacids)

 - low levels of magnesium in the blood